The vast majority of BrewDog UK plc B shares are stored online at Computershare Investor Centre.

 ANYTHING YOU SEE ON BREWDOG’S OWN SITE ABOUT YOUR SHARES IS NOT REAL, AND JUST FOR THEIR OWN INVESTMENT PERK RESPONSIBILITIES!

-When you buy equity directly from BrewDog, they later allocate your actual shares at Computershare.
+If you buy equity directly from BrewDog, they later allocate your actual shares at Computershare.
 You should receive an email from BrewDog and a letter by post from ComputerShare telling you about this.

 If you believe you weren’t sent either of these communications, you are probably wrong.